mdeguzis/RetroRig/README.md

 ## Updating

-The config-setup.sh script also currently contains mechanisms to upgrade Ubuntu, update the emulator binaries, and also a way to pull the latest files from github.
+The retrorig_setup.sh script also currently contains mechanisms to upgrade Ubuntu, update the emulator binaries, update our patched XBMC version, and also a way to pull the latest files from github.

 ## Please Note